buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ``notify_events``
     (optional)
     A dictionary of events to be notified on the IRC channels.
+    At the moment, irc bot can listen to build 'start' and 'finish' events.
     This parameter can be changed during run-time by sending the ``notify`` command to the bot.

 ``showBlameList``
     (optional, disabled by default)
     Whether or not to display the blame list for failed builds.
+    (blame list functionality is not ported yet)

 ``useRevisions``
     (optional, disabled by default)
     Whether or not to display the revision leading to the build the messages are about.
+    (useRevisions functionality is not ported yet)

 ``useSSL``
     (optional, disabled by default)